AlotarioPersonal/3d-grid-simulation/README.md

 3. The Grid, every frame, is locked into a static enabled state, position, size, and rotation.
 You cannot modify or delete The Grid.
 4. The player is given two abilities: The ability to move, and omnipotency.
 (I'm serious.)
 The player's detailed abilities are as follows:

 -Free range of movement, albiet with gravity

--The ability to create and transform 'structures,' which i'll explain in a minute -The ability to delete structures.
+-The ability to create and transform 'structures,' which i'll explain in a minute

+-The ability to delete structures.

-5. 'Structures' are 3D objects that the player creates from the matter of the grid.
+6. 'Structures' are 3D objects that the player creates from the matter of the grid.
 The options are:

 -Cube

 -Torus

--Spike/Diamond
--Torus
+-Diamond

+-Cylinder

 6. Grid is a live program.
 Once you leave, everything you create is erased permanently, and you cannot retrieve it.